-Before closing this section, we discuss two further results regarding the calculation of the average and total connection lengths of a layout.
-Readers wishing to skip these may directly go to the next section.
+In the remainder of this section, we discuss two further results regarding the calculation of the average and total connection lengths of a layout [49].
+Readers wishing to skip these at a first reading may directly go to the next section.